neurobagel/documentation/docs/maintaining.md

 ```bash
 docker compose --profile full_stack pull
 ```

+??? tip "Not sure what version you have?"

+    Since `latest` is a rolling tag, each `latest` Docker image for a Neurobagel tool includes its corresponding semver number (vX.Y.X) as part of its Docker image labels.

+    You can find the labels for an image you have pulled in the image metadata, e.g.:
+    ```bash
+    docker image inspect neurobagel/api:latest
+    ```
+    or, to view only the labels:
+    ```bash
+    docker image inspect --format='{{json .Config.Labels}}' neurobagel/api:latest
+    ```
+    In either case, you should see something like this in the output:

+    ```bash
+        "Labels": {
+            "org.opencontainers.image.created": "https://github.com/neurobagel/api",
+            "org.opencontainers.image.revision": "01530f467e163f3dff595d3327bc60ba453de47d",
+            "org.opencontainers.image.version": "v0.3.1"
+        }
+    ```
+    where `"org.opencontainers.image.version"` refers to the version number.

 !!! warning "`docker compose` will only pull the images that are used by the current deployment profile."